-II.B.4.a) Core faculty members must be designated by the program director. ^(Core) II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey. ^(Core) II.B.4.c) In addition to the program director, there must be at least one core faculty member certified in adult congenital heart disease by the ABIM.
-(Core) II.B.4.d) In programs approved for more than two fellows, there must be at least one core faculty member certified in adult congenital heart disease by the ABIM for every 1.5 fellows.
+II.B.4.a) Core faculty members must be designated by the program director.
 (Core)

+II.B.4.b) Core faculty members must complete the annual ACGME faculty member certified in clinical cardiac electrophysiology by the ABIM or the AOBIM.
+(Core)

+Faculty Survey.
+(Core)

+II.B.4.c) In addition to the program director, there must be at least one core

+II.B.4.d)

+In programs approved for more than two fellows, there must be at least one core faculty member certified in clinical cardiac electrophysiology by the ABIM or the AOBIM for every 1.5 fellows.
+(Core)

-Specialty Background and Intent: The program must have a minimum number of ABIMcertified adult congenital heart disease faculty members who devote significant time to teaching, supervising, and advising residents, and working closely with the program director.
-One way the adult congenital heart disease-certified faculty members can demonstrate they are devoting a significant portion of their effort to resident education is by dedicating an average of 10 hours per week to the program.
+Specialty Background and Intent: The program must have a minimum number of ABIM- or AOBIM-certified clinical cardiac electrophysiology faculty members who devote significant time to teaching, supervising, and advising residents, and working closely with the program director.
+One way the clinical cardiac electrophysiology-certified faculty members can demonstrate they are devoting a significant portion of their effort to resident education is by dedicating an average of 10 hours per week to the program.